Moderate to Severe Upper Facial Lines

 | Incidence of Adverse Events (AEs) (or SAEs) leading to withdrawals and Adverse Events of Special Interest (AESIs) | From the baseline to the end of the study (9 months) | At Stage 1/Step 1, Stage 3 |

-| Response to treatment as measured by the composite response of 2-grade improvement on Investigator's Live Assessment (ILA) at maximum contraction | At Week 4 | At stage 1/Step 2, Step 3; ILA: a validated 4-point photographic scale to assess the severity and appearance of the GLs at maximum frown and at rest where 0 is no lines are noticeable and 3 is lines are extremely pronounced |
+| Response to treatment at Stage 2 for the FHL group | At Week 4 | Measured by the composite response of ≥ 2-grade improvement on Investigator's Live Assessment (ILA) and subject's self-assessment (SSA) at maximum contraction on the forehead lines: ILA: a validated 4-point photographic scale to assess the severity and appearance of the Forehead Lines (FHL) at maximum frown and at rest where 0 is "none" and 3 is "severe" SSA: a validated 4-point categorical scale to assess the appearance of their FHLs at maximum frown where 0 is "no wrinkles" and 3 is "severe wrinkles" |

 Secondary